Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/firewall_game_ddos/guide.en-gb.md

 | On the following screen, click the `Add a rule`{.action} button to add a rule to the *Game firewall*. |

-Game DDoS Protection allows you to configure up to **100 rules per IP address** that points to a 3rd generation Bare Metal Game server (2024, EPYC based), or up to **30 rules per IP address** for the older Bare Metal game ranges (usually identified as RISE-GAME or SYS-GAME).
+Game DDoS Protection allows you to configure up to **100 rules per IP address** that points to the recent GAME-1 and GAME-2 Bare Metal Game servers (2024 and later), or up to **30 rules per IP address** for the older Bare Metal game ranges (usually identified as RISE-GAME or SYS-GAME).

 Please note that supported gaming protocols (game titles and versions that can be protected) may change over time.
 Moreover, they can be different between older Bare Metal Game server ranges and the newer ones.
 The most recent list of supported game profiles can be found [here](/links/security/ddos).